vijayanant/fossick/content/posts/gadt.md

 Type system help programmers ensure that the software they write behave correctly.
 They detect errors and also serve as documentation.
 A good type system allow abstracting domain specific concepts.
-Haskell’s much appreciated Algebraic Data Type (ADT) though powerful, is still lacking in few aspects.
+Haskell’s much appreciated _Algebraic Data Type (ADT)_ though powerful, is still lacking in few aspects.
 GADTs fill that gap.

 This article explains GADTs with simple examples.

 ## Algebraic Data Types (ADTs)
 ADTs are composite types, i.e., types formed by combining other types.
-Depending on how the types are combined, we can have either a sum type or a product type.
+Depending on how the types are combined, we can have either a _sum_ type or a _product_ type.

 ```Haskell
 data Point = Pt Int Int
 data Expr a = Number Integer | Boolean Bool
 ```

-In the example above `Point` and `Expr` are called type constructors and `Pt`, `Number`, and `Boolean` are called value constructors.
+In the example above `Point` and `Expr` are called _type constructors_ and `Pt`, `Number`, and `Boolean` are called _value constructors_.
 If a type has more than one value constructor, they are called alternatives: one can use any of these alternatives to create a value of that type.